A multidisciplinary health service for school aged children, adolescents and adults diagnosed with intellectual disability and complex health needs.

 - Clinics in Special Schools

-- Psychology consultation and counselling for children and adults
+- Psychology consultation and counselling for children

 - Psychiatry consultation and treatment for adults